 Dashboards – Users can customize data in the interactive dashboards below to explore demographic information about individuals dying from opioid-related overdose as well as where fatalities are occurring.
 The autopsy data used is collected by the Allegheny County Medical Examiner’s Office (ACOME) and it is refreshed monthly (with weekly updates).

 Static Maps – The following maps provide information about the location of opioid-related overdose deaths that occurred from January 1, 2015 to December 31, 2016.
-Overdose locations were determined by incident address and mapped for Allegheny County municipalities and City of Pittsburgh neighborhoods.
+Overdose locations were determined by incident address and mapped for Allegheny County municipalities, Pittsburgh neighborhoods and Pittsburgh City Council districts.

 - Opioid-Related Overdose Deaths by Allegheny County Municipality, 2015-2016